grizzoeh/BitTorrentClientAndTracker/README.md

-# 22C1-Crab-Rave -> BitTorrent Client
+# 22C1-Crab-Rave -> BitTorrent Client and Tracker

-## Executing the Client

-    To execute the client `config.yml` must be configured.

-    Command: cargo run [insert torrents directory path]

-    The torrents directory path can contain 1 or more .torrent files.

-## Executing AppServer (to test seeder mode)

-    Must be executed during the Client execution.

-    Command: cargo run --bin app_server
+## This repository contains both BitTorrent Client and Tracker in each folder respectively